 Aside from Tennant returning as the Doctor, he’ll be joined by former companions Donna Noble and Wilfred Mott, played by Catherine Tate and Bernard Cribbins (the actor’s last role prior to his passing in July 2022) in Doctor Who’s fourth season.
 Donna exited the series as a regular character after an adventure lead to her needing to have her memory wiped by the 10th Doctor, forgetting her time alongside him lest her mind face grievous harm, so just how Donna will play into the the story remains to be seen.

-The Doctor and Donna will face a mysterious new adversary, played by Neil Patrick Harris, and will be joined in the specials by Yasmin Finney as a new character named Rose—how they connect to the other famous Rose of Doctor Who, Billie Piper’s Rose Tyler, also remains to be seen.
+The Doctor and Donna will face a mysterious new adversary, played by Neil Patrick Harris, and will be joined in the specials by Yasmin Finney as a new character named Rose.
+How Finney’s Rose might connect to the other famous Rose of Doctor Who, Billie Piper’s Rose Tyler, also remains to be seen.

 There’s no current release date for season 14 of Doctor Who, but it is expected to be broadcast some time in 2024.

-Currently, the first 13 seasons of the revived Doctor Who are streaming on the BBC iPlayer in the UK, while in the U.S., the revived series streams exclusively on HBO Max.
+Currently, the first 13 seasons of the revived Doctor Who are streaming on the BBC iPlayer in the UK; in the U.S., the revived series streams exclusively on HBO Max.
 In both countries, episodes from the classic era of the show are available through Britbox.

 A report in the wake of the BBC/Disney announcement from British paper the Telegraph alleged that the deal will also see Disney contribute finances to help create the show, and while the series’ creative team will still hold control of the series primarily, the deal will allow Disney some level of say in the creative decisions for the series—as well as allowing access to talent or “cinematic production moments” previously inaccessible due to the BBC’s budget for the show.